Code-Institute-Submissions/Stocks84-Luka_vs_Toys/README.md

 | [youTube](https://youtube.com) | entire site | image | playlists for the client |
 | [TinyPNG](https://tinypng.com) | entire site | image | tool for image compression |
 | [fontawesome](https://fontawesome.com) | entire site | icons | icons for nav links |

+### Acknowledgements

+- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
+- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with my issues over the last couple of months.
+It hasn't been easy but the time given has helped with the pain.
+- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
+- I would like to thank my partner Sanja, for believing in me, and allowing me to make this transition into software development.
+- I would like to thank my parents, for supporting me in my career development change towards becoming a software developer.